Pulmonary Rehabilitation Program

 Program Availability and Registration

-The Pulmonary Rehabilitation Program includes three sessions each week on Monday, Wednesday and Friday.
+The Pulmonary Rehabilitation Program includes two sessions each week on Tuesday and Thursday.
 The length of rehabilitation, however, will depend upon each participant’s needs and measure of progress.

 Registration into the rehabilitation program is through physician referral only.
 Upon receipt of a physician’s written orders, an appointment will be made for enrollment and evaluation.
 A summary will be sent to the referring physician and pulmonologist to keep them abreast of interventions and participant’s progress.